google/rekall/docs/Manual/Plugins/Windows/Registry/PrintKey.md

 ---
+abstract: Print a registry key, and its subkeys and values
+args: {hive-offsets: 'A list of hive offsets as found by hivelist.
+If not provided
+    we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

+    ', hive_regex: A regex to filter hive names.If not provided we use all hives.,
+  key: 'Registry key to print.

+    * Default: ', recursive: 'If set print the entire subtree. (type: Boolean)

+    * Default: False'}
+class_name: PrintKey
+epydoc: rekall.plugins.windows.registry.printkey.PrintKey-class.html
 layout: plugin
+module: rekall.plugins.windows.registry.printkey
 title: printkey
-abstract: |
-  Print a registry key, and its subkeys and values

-epydoc: rekall.plugins.windows.registry.printkey.PrintKey-class.html
-args:
-  key: 'Registry key to print.'
-  recursive: 'If set print the entire subtree.'
-  hive_offsets: 'A list of hive offsets as found by hivelist.
-If not provided we call hivescan ourselves and list the keys on all hives.'
-  hive_regex: 'A regex to filter hive names.If not provided we use all hives.'

 ---